Baylor Bears: Rivalry with TCU

-In recent years, Baylor renewed its historic rivalry with Texas Christian University.
-TCU and Baylor had the nation's longest "continuous game" rivalry until the series was temporarily stopped in 1995 upon the SWC's demise, as the schools went to different conferences.
-The series is still is one of the most prolific rivalries in college football, with the first match being played in 1899 and the two teams having played over a century's worth of games.
-The TCU–Baylor rivalry originated in 1899 when both schools were located in Waco.
-The two schools are only separated by an hour-and-twenty-minute drive on I-35 and both are private, Christian universities.
+The TCU–Baylor rivalry originated in 1899, when both schools were located in Waco; the two schools are still only separated by an hour-and-twenty-minute drive on Interstate 35 and both are private, Christian universities.
+TCU and Baylor had the nation's longest "continuous game" rivalry until the series was temporarily stopped in 1995 upon the SWC's demise and the schools joining different conferences.
+The rivalry was renewed in 2012 when TCU joined Baylor in the Big 12 Conference.
+The series remains one of the most prolific rivalries in college football.

 Rivalry with Texas

 Baylor and the University of Texas are natural rivals, located only a hundred miles apart in central Texas.
 Both schools were founding members of the Southwest Conference and have played over 100 games against each other.
 Texas leads the series 74–26.
 Baylor's fortunes changed in 2010 as Heisman-trophy winning quarterback Robert Griffin III led the Bears to their first win over Texas since 1997.